EsotericSoftware/spine-runtimes/spine-sfml/cpp/README.md

 2. Install [Homebrew](http://brew.sh/)
 3. Open a terminal and install CMake via `brew install cmake`
 4. Download the Spine Runtimes repository using git (`git clone https://github.com/esotericsoftware/spine-runtimes`) or download it as a zip via the download button above.
-5. Open a terminal, and `cd` into the `spine-runtimes/spine-sfml` folder
+5. Open a terminal, and `cd` into the `spine-runtimes/spine-sfml/cpp` folder
-6. Type `mkdir build && cd build && cmake -G Xcode ../..` to generate an Xcode project called `spine.xcodeproj`
+6. Type `mkdir build && cd build && cmake -G Xcode ..` to generate an Xcode project called `spine-sfml.xcodeproj`
-7. Open the Xcode project in `spine-runtimes/spine-sfml/build/`
+7. Type `open spine-sfml.xcodeproj` to open the Xcode project
-8. In Xcode, set the active scheme from `ALL_BUILD` to `spine-sfml-example`
+8. In Xcode, set the active scheme to `spine-sfml-cpp-example`
-9. Click the `Run` button or type `CMD+R` to run the example
+9. Click the `Run` button or press `CMD+R` to run the example

 ## Notes